-- (120) (Rural) Essentially tasty patches of the Baltic Sea Region are mainly rural areas.
-As aforementioned, rural areas are attractive places in their own rights which serve an important function for the Baltic Sea Region.
-This involves the provision of ecosystem service as well as a wide range of economic activities also linked to the use and processing of natural resources e.g., in the food sector. - (121) (Agriculture) Sustainable forms of climate resilient agriculture avoiding unnecessary pollution of soil, water and air are standard by 2040 in the Baltic Sea Region.
+- This involves the provision of ecosystem service, as well as a wide range of economic activities also linked to the use and processing of natural resources e.g., in the food sector. - (121) (Agriculture) Sustainable forms of climate resilient agriculture avoiding unnecessary pollution of soil, water and air are standard by 2040 in the Region.
 Often this implies more extensive forms of land use and supports efforts to local food production.
-In the context of climate change and changing vegetation zones, agriculture adjusts to new conditions and sustainable ways of producing vegetables, including also the use of sustainably heated greenhouses help to increase the diversity of agriculture products produced in the Baltic Sea Region.
-Such shift to more ecological agriculture reduces also the pressure to the green and blue patches.
+In the context of climate change and changing vegetation zones, agriculture adjusts to new conditions and sustainable ways of producing vegetables, including also the use of sustainably heated greenhouses help to increase the diversity of agriculture products produced in the Region.
+Such shift to more ecological agriculture reduces also the pressure to the green and blue Patches.
 Increasingly, new innovative ways for aquaculture play an important role. - (122) (Food production) Going beyond pure agriculture in many rural areas a wider range of agricultural processing and food production takes places.
-Rural areas contribute in improving the added value of farming and agri-food activities and keep up with new forms of agricultural production, following also policies such as 'from farm to fork'.
-This includes the production of regional specialties (or even products of protected designation of origin), e.g., Västerbotten cheese in Sweden or smoked ham from Holstein.
-This also regards sustainable fisheries and aquaculture in coastal areas and islands, sea food production and initiatives related to 'from sea to fork' with sustainable sea food farming, with low ecological footprint.
-Increasingly, by 2040 this does not only cover traditional food products but encourages new innovations e.g., related to vegan alternatives to meat, or aquaculture products.
-This contributes to diversifying economic activities in rural and marine areas and allowing for more regional production. - (123) (In balance) Tasty patches shall function in balance with the green and blue patches.
-Agricultural and industry processes take into account the preservation of the green and blue patches without putting them at risk.
+Rural areas contribute in improving the added value of farming and agrifood activities and keep up with new forms of agricultural production, following also policies such as 'from farm to fork'.
+This includes the production of regional specialties, e.g., Västerbotten cheese in Sweden or smoked ham from Holstein.
+This also regards sustainable fisheries and aquaculture, sea food production and initiatives related to 'from sea to fork' with sustainable sea food farming and low ecological footprint.
+By 2040 it encourages new innovations e.g., related to aquaculture products or vegan alternatives to meat, diversification of economic activities in rural and marine areas and more regional production. - (123) (In balance) Tasty Patches shall function in balance with the green and blue Patches.
+Agricultural and industry processes take into account the preservation of the green and blue Patches without putting them at risk.
 This ensures a balance between human activities and nature protection at land and sea.